Home Courses Creative Industries BA (Hons) Games Design and Development

 Feel prepared for your future career

-This course prepares you for a successful and fulfilling career within the rapidly-growing video games industry, as you engage directly with industry via games development companies and experts and through master classes and mentoring.
+This course prepares you for a successful and fulfilling career within the rapidly-growing video games industry, as you engage directly with industry via games development companies and experts, and through masterclasses and mentoring.

 On this course you will: